Linear Extensions of Rotor-Routing in Directed Graphs: Reachability Problems: Legal reachability in GRM multigraphs

 \section{Legal reachability in GRM multigraphs}

-In the previous section, we developed a method to determine whether a legal routing exists in GRM multigraphs for a given routing vector.
-We also derived a simplified characterization for cyclic GRM multigraphs, both of which are verifiable in polynomial time.
-In this section, we extend our analysis to address the same problem, without the assumption of a specified routing vector.
-More formally, we define the {\sc Legal reachability in GRM multigraph} as follows:
+In the previous section, we developed a procedure to decide whether a legal routing exists in GRM multigraphs when a routing vector is specified, and we derived a simplified characterization for the cyclic case; both can be verified in polynomial time.
+In this section, we extend the analysis to the setting where no routing vector is given.

+In full generality, the problem becomes computationally hard: we prove that legal reachability in GRM multigraphs is NP-complete (Section~\ref{sec:legal_reach_general}).
+Since the proof is lengthy, we present it separately for clarity (Section~\ref{sec:proof_np_hard}).

+In contrast, the cyclic case admits an explicit structural description.
+Periodic routing vectors form a computable lattice, and every reachability instance reduces to checking a small set of canonical candidates.
+This yields a complete polynomial-time criterion for legal reachability without a prescribed routing vector in cyclic GRMs (Section~\ref{sec:cyclic_GRM_reachability}), which in particular encompasses standard rotor-routing.

+The main results of this section are \thref{thm:np_hard1} and \thref{thm:lr_cy_grm}.